sarumaj/kanji-reader/README.md

 A widget helping to learn and memorize Kanji wirtten in Python.

 It displays either a Japanese *kanji* character or a Japanese *radical*, its *kunyomi* and *onyomi* readings, and composite radicals as well.
+For each character, the JLPT classification is provided.
 Futhermore, it provides its *English meaning*.
 Just for fun, a *network throughput meter* has been built in as well.
 And of course, the widget can be used as a mere *clock widget*.
 The widget rotates the displayed character automatically.